mnenad/ms.net-core-tutorial/02-HelloWorld-Web/README.md

   using Microsoft.AspNetCore.Builder;
   using Microsoft.Extensions.Configuration;

-  Replace namespace line with the following:
+  Replace namespace line namespace ConsoleApplication with the following:

   namespace WebApplication.hw